snehjp2/GCNNMorphology/README.md

 Equivariant Wide ResNet models as defined in the e2cnn library.
 We thank the author's of the repository for open-sourcing this code.

 `src/scripts/e2resnet.py`
-Equivariant ResNet model generously provided by David Klee.
-We thank David for sharing this model.
+Equivariant ResNet models.
+We thank David Klee for sharing the ResNet18 model code.

 `src/scripts/models.py`
 Defines C2, C4, C8, C16, D2, D4, D8, and D16-equivariant architectures.
 Pretrained ResNet18, ResNet50, and Wide ResNet from PyTorch.